• Skip to primary navigation

 Let’s start mixing colors

 • Invite your child to pick two colors of paint.
-When I first do this with the kids, I only let them choose from the three primary colors (red, yellow, and blue).
+When I first do this with the kids, I let them choose from the three primary colors (red, yellow, and blue).
 Two primary colors mixed together makes a secondary color, so we don’t get muddy colors when they choose two options from the three provided.

-• I include this step because when the kids take their art home, their adults might look at it and just see a green paper.
+• On the bottom of the child’s paper, write the colors they picked.
+For example, “yellow + blue.”
+I include this step because when the kids take their art home, their adults might look at it and just see a green paper.
 But, when they see the “yellow + blue” note at the bottom, it’s a conversation starter about how the piece was made.

 • Invite your child to cup their hands together and squirt or pour the paint directly into their hands!